10 September 2013

 Jack Davy, PrettyGreen – 020 3119 3295, firstname.lastname@example.org

-The world’s first virtual mobile network was launched by Virgin Media and it is also one of the largest fixed-line home phone providers in the country.
+We launched the world’s first virtual mobile network, offering fantastic value and services.
+We are also one of the largest fixed-line home phone providers in the UK and Ireland.